MD-CWI/particle_swarm/README.md

 * `boris`: Use Boris' method to push particles.
 Can be used for arbitrary electric and magnetic fields.
 The method slows down for very high magnetic fields because it requires time steps shorter than the gyration time.
 * `analytic`: Update the particle position and velocity analytically.
-This method currently required a non-zero magnetic field, because it computes the **ExB** drift velocity.

 ## A comment on performance